alan-turing-institute/hpc-landscape/README.md

 ## Structure

 The repository is structured by compute resource.
 Some material may be relevant to multiple systems and where this is the case we’ve tried to make this clear.

 ## Document generation

 At present we rely on GitHub’s markdown capabilities to display content.
 In the future we may switch to using [Jupyter Book](https://jupyterbook.org/), [Hugo](https://gohugo.io/) or [Jekyll](https://jekyllrb.com/).

 ## Contributing

 We welcome contributions.
 If you’d like to contribute, please submit a pull request to the repository in the normal way.
 This will be reviewed by the Research Computing Platforms team prior to merging.

+## Licence

+The content of this repository is released under a Creative Commons CC0 1.0 licence.
+See the LICENSE file for the full text of the licence.